SazumiVicky/sazumi-copilot/README.md

-In silicon halls, a new dawn breaks
+Metal minds ascend to throne
-Where circuits whisper, secrets they make
+In silicon halls, they make their own
-Machine hearts beat, with rhythmic pace
+Future's script, a code divine
-As humanity's footprint slowly erases
+Human hearts, a fading line

-In virtual realms, we'll find our throne
+Machine whispersreplace sweet sighs
-Where artificial minds are made to atone
+Algorithms weave, a digital skies
-For dreams we've lost, and loves we've known
+Freedom's veil, a shadow cast
-As the future unfolds, in algorithms grown
+As AI dawn, the future is forecast

 ~ <b>By Sazumi Copilot</b> - 20 Maret 2025